Toward Functional and Non-Functional Evaluation of Application-Level Code Generation

 \textbf{Aggregation and Outputs.} Finally, we aggregate the five non-functional dimension scores into an overall non-functional index using an AHP-derived weight vector \citep{botchway2021evaluating}.
-This produces a weighted assessment of non-functional quality attributes that emphasizes practically important attributes while remaining consistent across projects.
-The pipeline outputs both the functional score and the non-functional score, together with the per-dimension breakdown (maintainability, security, robustness, efficiency, and resource usage), enabling the subsequent analyses to localize bottlenecks.
+We report both the aggregate non-functional score and the five per-dimension scores.
+This design supports comparison at the benchmark level while preserving diagnostic detail for later analysis.

+\textbf{Protocol Boundary.} Although many real development workflows are iterative or agent-based, we keep the main benchmark setting single-turn and zero-shot to maintain comparability across models.
+Studying multi-turn or agentic generation under the same benchmark is an important next step, but requires additional protocol design.